 - Local Economic Development Strategies need to address unemployment and employment losses as the effect currently on the budget include inter alia: This can only be done through projects which are also dependant on sector department for funding.
-The council don't have capacity to create permanent jobs but through engagement with private sector few temporary are created. - About 3000 indigent households are expected. - o About 3000 households will receive free basic water. - o About 3000 households will receive free basic electricity.
+The council don't have capacity to create permanent jobs but through engagement with private sector few temporary are created. - o About 4000 indigent households are expected. - o About 4000 households will receive free basic water. - About 4000 households will receive free basic electricity. - The municipality allocates 100% of its capital budget to new assets and limited provision is made for renewal of existing assets.
+(National MTBPS determines balance between reducing backlogs, investment in new infrastructure and renewing current infrastructure)

-- The municipality allocates 100% of its capital budget to new assets and limited provision is made for renewal of existing assets.
-(National MTBPS determines balance between reducing backlogs, investment in new infrastructure and renewing current infrastructure) - The cost to provide free basic water, sanitation, electricity and refuse removal is R 16 590 060 (2016/17) which show small decrease as compare to last financial year.
+• The cost to provide free basic water, sanitation, electricity and refuse removal is R 1 981 840 (2018/19).